Table of Contents

 The pineapple has predominantly been used as a symbol of hospitality.
 However, there are several other symbolic meanings associated with the fruit.

-Symbol of hospitality: Pineapples were hung on doorways as a symbol of friendship and warmth.
+Pineapples were hung on doorways as a symbol of friendship and warmth.
 They were a sign welcoming guests for a friendly chat.
-Sailors who returned safely from their oceanic voyages placed a pineapple in front of their homes to invite friends and neighbours.
+Some sea captains and sailors, who returned safely from their oceanic voyages, placed a pineapple in front of their homes to invite friends and neighbours over and to proclaim that they’d returned safely.

-Symbol of Hawaii: Although pineapples did not originate in Hawaii, they are thought to be a Hawaiian fruit.
-This is due to the fact that pineapples were cultivated in large numbers in Hawaii, and became an integral part of Hawaiian culture, lifestyle, and cuisine.
+Although pineapples did not originate in Hawaii, today, we see them as Hawaiian fruit.
+This is because pineapples were cultivated in large numbers in Hawaii and became an integral part of Hawaiian culture, lifestyle, and cuisine.
+In Hawaii, they symbolize welcome, happiness, and the relaxed hospitality that Hawaii is known for.

 Cultural Significance of the Pineapple